Kaveshan/mars-rover-challenge/README.md

 Rover Challenge
 ==========

-The Rover Challenge, takes instructions from base these instructions control the rover's movement to allow the rover to land safely onto Mars.
+The Rover Challenge, takes instructions from base these instructions control the rover's movement to allow the rover to hover over Mars.

 Getting Started
 ==========